 “Could you come in at 7:45?”
 Need an MRI?
 Could you come now?”
 How long are you staying?
 I think I can get that appointment tomorrow.”
 What does this feel like to the patient?
 Competent, caring and safe.
 This looks like, feels like a medical collective.

 In the atrium of the Gonda Building there is a tapestry of people and art and even music.
 Different musicians play the grand piano here in this glass space all day. http://www.mayoclinic.org/mayo-experience-360/landow-atrium-south-enlg.html

-Women in black burqas, surrounded by family, Arab men, tall people with African faces, midwestern Executives and spouses in for their pricey “executive physicals” and, of course, our jean-clad ponytailed patient carting in 3 computers to spend the day waiting for a Muscular-skeletal consult.
+Women in black burqas, circled by family, Arab men, tall people with African faces, midwestern Executives and spouse in for their pricey “executive physicals” and, of course, our jean-clad ponytailed patient carting in 3 computers to spend the day waiting for a Muscular-skeletal consult.
 Opting to shorten our stay by utilizing a system, not un-like flying stand-by, makes for some extended observation opportunities!

 So how did Mayo come to be so different?
 I think it’s the owls.
 I think owls bring everything out of the mudane; from profane to sacred.
 Notice the owl atop the original medical school?
 The man pouring over plans with the owl present is Dr. Plummer, one of the originals with the Mayo brothers.
 Most of the design of this medical system happened there, in his building.
 How about all those mythological beings right there at the front door?
 Dragon, griffon, phoenix?
 The powerful forces of mythology and ancient history.
 In a scientific place in the 1920’s they seem an unusual motif.
 I sure would like to know what those owls meant to Dr. Plummer.